lllNuggetslll/reactExpressStarter/README.md

 ##Getting Started

 1. Run `npm install`
+2. Create `.env` file in root dir
-2. Use `npm run watch` to bundle with Webpack and watch for changes
+3. Use `npm run watch` to bundle with Webpack and watch for changes
-3. `npm start` will start the server with Webpack Hot Middleware
+4. `npm start` will start the server with Webpack Hot Middleware

 ##Deploying
 A npm postinstall script is included to run `npm run build` after install.